-- d.
+d.
 Provision of Personal Care or Similar Services by Legally Responsible Individuals.
-A legally responsible individual is any person who has a duty under State law to care for another person and typically includes: (a) the parent (biological or adoptive) of a minor child or the guardian of a minor child who must provide care to the child or (b) a spouse of a waiver participant.
-Except at the option of the State and under extraordinary circumstances specified by the State, payment may not be made to a legally responsible individual for the provision of personal care or similar services that the legally responsible individual would ordinarily perform or be responsible to perform on behalf of a waiver participant.
-Select one: - No. The State does not make payment to legally responsible individuals for furnishing personal care or similar services. - Yes.
-The State makes payment to legally responsible individuals for furnishing personal care or similar services when they are qualified to provide the services.
+A legally responsible individual is any person who has a duty under state law to care for another person and typically includes: (a) the parent (biological or adoptive) of a minor child or the guardian of a minor child who must provide care to the child or (b) a spouse of a waiver participant.
+Except at the option of the State and under extraordinary circumstances specified by the state, payment may not be made to a legally responsible individual for the provision of personal care or similar services that the legally

-Specify: (a) the legally responsible individuals who may be paid to furnish such services and the services they may provide; (b) State policies that specify the circumstances when payment may be authorized for the provision of extraordinary care by a legally responsible individual and how the State ensures that the provision of services by a legally responsible individual is in the best interest of the participant; and, (c) the controls that are employed to ensure that payments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 the personal care or similar services for which payment may be made to legally responsible individuals under the State policies specified here.
-Self-directed Agency-operated e.
-Spec er State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
-Early State policies concerning making payment to relatives/legal guardians for the provision of waiver services and above the policies addressed in Item C-2-d.
-Select one : \bigcirc The State does not make payment to relatives/legal guardians for furnishing waiver services.
-0 The State makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.
+• No. The state does not make payment to legally responsible individuals for furnishing personal care or similar services.
+0 Yes.
+The state makes payment to legally responsible individuals for furnishing personal care or similar services when they are qualified to provide the services.
+Specify: (a) the legally responsible individuals who may be paid to furnish such services and the services they may provide; (b) state policies that specify the circumstances when payment may be authorized for the provision of extraordinary care by a legally responsible individual and how the state ensures that the provision of services by a legally responsible individual is in the best interest of the participant; and, (c) the controls that are employed to ensure that payments are made only for services rendered.
+Also, specify in Appendix C-1/C-3 the personal care or similar services for which payment may be made to legally responsible individuals under the state policies specified here. □ Self-directed Agency-operated state er State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above policies addressed in Item C-2-d.
+Select one: 0 The state does not make payment to relatives/legal guardians for furnishing waiver services.
+0 The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.
 Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
 Specify the controls that are employed to ensure that payments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians. \Diamond • Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
+Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.
+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
 Specify the controls that are employed to ensure that payments are made only for services rendered.
-Services provided are authorized based on person centered planning.
-The services are identified before the provider is selected.
-Parents and legal guardians (if applicable) of minor children are not paid to provide services.
-Relatives or family members who may provide waiver services to minor participants are defined as natural or hanai (Hawaiian tradition of taking in and caring for an individual without going through formal adoption procedures) brother, sister, aunt, uncle, cousin, grandfather or grandmother.
-Spouses of participants are not paid to provide services.
-Relatives or family members who may provide waiver services to adult participants are defined as natural, adoptive, step, in-law, or hanai father, mother, brother, or sister, son or daughter, and grandfather or grandmother.
-Guidelines for authorizing waiver services which may be provided by a family member include: 1) the family member is unable to provide the service(s) without reimbursement; and 2) the family member is the most qualified provider; or 3) the family member is the only available provider of care.